momentohq/public-dev-docs/docs/develop/api-reference/auth-tokens.md

 </details>

 <details>
-<summary>Do tokens control access to the Momento control plane APIs?</summary>
+<summary>Do these tokens control access to the Momento control plane APIs?</summary>

-No. Fine-grained access tokens only control access to the Momento data place APIs.

-To create a token to access Momento's control plane APIs, it must be generated using the [Momento console](https://console.gomomento.com/).
+Access tokens created with the [GenerateAuthToken](#generateauthtoken) API only control access to the Momento data place APIs.
+A token for access to Momento's control plane APIs must be generated using the [Momento console](https://console.gomomento.com/).

 </details>